lucca-pellegrini/saint-thomas-aquinas_on-the-principles-of-nature_roman-a-kocourek/README.md

-# On the Principles of Nature, to Brother Sylvester
+# On the Principles of Nature

 By Saint Thomas Aquinas
 Translated by Roman A. Kocourek